mv-2112/canonical-openstack-docs/how-to/operations/scaling-the-cluster-out.rst

 ``ROLES``` is a comma-separated list of roles (``control``, ``compute``, ``storage``) to assign to the machine being added.

-For example, to add the *cloud-2* machine from the example configuration section, execute the following command:
+For example, to add the *cloud-2* machine from the :doc:`Example physical configuration</reference/example-physical-configuration>` section, execute the following command:

-..
-TODO: Add a link to the Example configuration section

 .. code-block :: text